 For more information or to schedule a tour or visit, please contact us via email at firstname.lastname@example.org or by phone at (913) 266-0600.

 Fire Department News

-Leawood previously held a Class 3 rating before a comprehensive re-evaluation in November of 2015.
-ISO evaluates approximately 48,000 fire departments or fire districts across the United States.
-Of those, only 178 currently have a Class 1 rating.
-There are currently only 6 cities with a Class 1 ratings in Kansas.
-The Leawood Fire Department, an accredited department by the Commission on Fire Accreditation International (CFAI), has joined an elite group of only 40 departments nationwide to hold both a Class 1 ISO rating and international fire service accreditation.
-The National fire Protection Association currently recognizes 29, 980 fire departments in the United States.
+Leawood originally received its first Class 1 rating on June 1st, 2016.
+Prior to that, the City held a Class 3 rating.
+ISO evaluates approximately 39,000 fire protection areas across the United States.
+Of those, only 388 currently have a Class 1 rating.
+The Leawood Fire Department, an accredited department by the Commission on Fire Accreditation International (CFAI), is part of an elite group of only 114 departments nationwide to hold both a Class 1 ISO rating and international fire service accreditation.
+For comparisons sake, the National fire Protection Association (NFPA) currently recognizes 29,537 organized fire departments in the United States.

 December 15, 2020

 On December 15th, the Leawood Fire Department received a unanimous vote for re-accreditation by the Commission on Fire Accreditation International (CFAI).
 Due to COVID-19 restrictions, the hearing was conducted virtually.
 The Department was represented at the hearings by Mayor Peggy Dunn, Fire Chief Colin Fitzgerald, Deputy Chief Jarrett Hawley (Accreditation Manager), Division Chief of Operations Scott Gilmore, and the assessment team leader, Ken Horn.
 This is the department’s second appearance before the Commission after receiving initial accreditation in 2015 in Atlanta.